The story behind Outdoor Tracks

 And for the hardy and adventurous, backpacking on skishoes is a great way to explore the backcountry.

-And speaking of the newsletter, sign up below for notice of latest stories and outdoor adventure tips delivered to your in-box.
+And speaking of the newsletter, sign up for notice of latest stories and outdoor adventure tips delivered to your in-box.

 They have the advantage of Xcountry skis and snowshoes combined.
 They climb better than skis with scales, but still glide, which in my opinion, beats snowshoes hands down.